 Prioritize mental clarity by practicing meditation, mindfulness, and gratitude.
 This calms the nervous system and reduces stress hormones.

 Journaling can deepen this practice, allowing for strategic reflection.
 Set aside 10-15 minutes for mindfulness, using apps like Mindful.org for guidance.
-Even a short 5-minute journaling session can transform scattered thoughts into actionable intentions.

 Exercise is not just for bodybuilders or gym enthusiasts; even a 10-minute routine can improve circulation, joint health, and brain focus.